Cost of Living in Portland: $6,302 Monthly Guide

 utility and internet expenses

-Monthly utilities in Portland typically run $150–$200 and cover electricity, heating, cooling, water, and garbage.
-The average energy bill is around $167.18, giving you a clear baseline for your housing budget.
+Monthly utilities in Portland typically run $150 to $200 and cover electricity, heating, cooling, water, and garbage.
+The average energy bill near $167.18 gives you a planning baseline.

 • Compare listings for included utilities to reduce monthly expenses and simplify billing.

-• Monitor energy use and consider efficiency upgrades to bring that average $167.18 energy bill down over time.
+• Monitor energy use and consider efficiency upgrades to lower recurring bills over time.

-Track these costs monthly so you can forecast true housing expenses and decide whether renting or buying fits your financial goals.
+Track these costs monthly so you can forecast true housing expenses.
+That makes renting versus buying comparisons much more useful.

 Grocery Shopping and Dining Out Expenses